-- Under current law, any individual who is tax resident in the UK but is domiciled outside the UK is entitled to use the special basis of taxation known as the remittance basis.
+- Any individual who is tax resident in the UK but is domiciled outside the UK, and who is not deemed domiciled for UK tax purposes, is entitled to use the special basis of taxation known as the remittance basis.
 The essence of this is that although UK income and gains are immediately taxable, non-UK income and gains are not taxable, unless and until the relevant proceeds are brought into the UK.

 - Generally, the remittance basis must be claimed in tax returns, and for longer-term UK residents there is typically a “fee” that must be paid if the remittance basis is to be used.

 - Where an individual intends to become resident in the UK as a remittance basis user, it is important that he takes expert tax advice regarding “pre-arrival” planning steps, to be undertaken before UK residence begins.
 Such steps need to be implemented with care, not only to maximise tax-efficiency once the individual becomes UK resident, but also to streamline tax reporting and minimise compliance costs.